danielsaidi/BottomSheet/README.md

 ## Deprecation notice

-This library will be deprecated, due to the new SwiftUI 4 custom sheet size capabilities that render this library no longer needed.
+This library will be deprecated, due to the new SwiftUI 4 custom sheet size capabilities that makes this library no longer needed.

-In SwiftUI 4, you can use the new `presentationDetents` view modifier to set custom sheet sizes.
-You can also make sheets non-dismissable, hide the resize handle, etc. You can read more about these new capabilities [here](https://danielsaidi.com/blog/2022/06/15/swiftui-4-custom-sheet-sizes).
+In SwiftUI 4, you can now use the new `presentationDetents` view modifier to apply custom sheet sizes.
+You can also make your sheets non-dismissable, hide the resize handle, etc. You can read more about these new capabilities [here](https://danielsaidi.com/blog/2022/06/15/swiftui-4-custom-sheet-sizes).

-It's not yet possible to undim the sheet background in native SwiftUI, like Apple does in for instance Apple Maps, but you can work achieve it with an `undimmedPresentationDetents` view modifier that I write more about [here](https://danielsaidi.com/blog/2022/06/21/undimmed-presentation-detents-in-swiftui).
+It's not yet possible to undim the sheet background with native SwiftUI, like Apple does in Apple Maps, but you can achieve the same effect using the custom `undimmedPresentationDetents` view modifier that I write more about [here](https://danielsaidi.com/blog/2022/06/21/undimmed-presentation-detents-in-swiftui).
 It's basically just a replacement of the native `presentationDetents`.

 This library will not be developed further, but will be around for a while, for those of you who use it.
 It will be archived before it's completely removed in a few years.